- Home

 Christian Worship

 Formal Acts of Worship take place on a fortnightly basis with Years 7 & 8 meeting together; Years 9 & 10 gathering together and Years 11-13 meeting in the main hall.
-This is a time of reflection; reading the Bible: listening to a short talk and a time of intercessory prayer for the World.
-As students enter the main hall The Trinity Worship Team lead them in and play as they leave.
+This is a time of reflection; reading the Bible; listening to a short talk and a time of intercessory prayer for the World.
+As students enter the main hall, student musicians play as they come in and as they leave.

 We have four formal services each year, where the whole school community gathers together to celebrate Christmas, Easter, Remembrance, and an end of year Celebration and thanksgiving service.

-The Heads of Year Assemblies open with a short prayer, a Bible verse and a thought for the day.
+The Heads of Year Assemblies open and close with a prayer of peace.
 Students are encouraged to collectively say The Lord's Prayer together.

 Form Worship takes place on Friday mornings.
 This enables students to explore and participate in acts of reflection and prayer as a class together.

 Friday's Form Worship includes a Bitesize Bible reflection.
 Students are also invited to reflect upon wider world issues and participate in praying for our world in need.
 From ‘caring for creation’ to understanding about the persecuted church; issues relating to equality and helping those living in poverty.
-Trinity aims to provide an environment where students are encouraged and supported to put their faith into action - this could be through supporting the Samaritan's Purse Christmas Shoebox Appeal or a Food Bank appeal.
+Trinity aims to provide an environment where students are encouraged and supported to put their faith into action - each year we support the Samaritan's Purse Christmas Shoebox Appeal.
 Within Friday's form worship, students may also have an opportunity to listen to a hymn or worship song to celebrate God and one another.

 ‘Faith by itself, if it is not accompanied by action, is dead’ James 2:17